LukeGrahamLandry/franca/devlog.md

 - TODO: deal with `CodegenEntry:Bounce` on wasm

+## (Feb 4)

+- c vla just using .alloc and size as a Ref instead of a var
+- hack for top level #use: just allow a string as though you had called import()
+- two things i wasn't thinking about with icache:
+  - you're supposed to check the predicate for a condvar inside the mutex
+  - i wasn't clearing cache after creating stubs
+- x64 is failing on no extsh. oh i bet i never use that but now i have to emit it to implement folding for it.

 ## (Feb 3)

 - ah but now to use try_fold as my constexpr, i need to add back symbol offseting which i moved to isel before